ipfs/community/CONTRIBUTING_GO.md

 # Contribute

-go-ipfs is MIT licensed open source software.
+go-ipfs is MIT + Apache 2 licensed open source software.
 We welcome contributions big and small!
 Take a look at the [community contributing notes](https://github.com/ipfs/community/blob/master/CONTRIBUTING.md) for general guidelines.

 Please make sure to check out the [issues](https://github.com/ipfs/go-ipfs/issues).
 Search the closed ones before reporting things, and (if you can!) help us with open ones.